 The college has a standard established system and well defined procedures for the maintenance and utilization of physical and academic support facilities.
 The colleges policy is to ensure proper upkeep of various infrastructural and other facilities for their optimum utilization and effective college functioning.
 Various committees have been constituted at the college level by the head of the institution for the very purpose.
 However, it is the college development and budget committee that looks after the overall planning and development of the college.
-Annual physical stock verification of all office equipment, furniture, computers, laboratory equipment and library is conducted y these committees.
-Besides, every department has its own stock register wherein the record of equipment available in the laboratory and physical assets owned by the department are maintained.
-The annual budget for purchasing new and maintaining the existing physical and academic facilities is sanctioned and released by the college development and budget committee.
+Annual physical stock verification of all office equipment, furniture, computers, laboratory equipment and library is conducted by these committees.
+Every department has its own stock register where in the record of equipment available in the laboratory and physical assets owned by the department are maintained.
+The annual budget for purchasing new and maintaining the existing physical and academic facilities is sanctioned and released by the college development and budget committee every year.
 Majority of maintenance expenditure is incurred from the college fee.
 The college has a generator to provide full power backup to the whole campus.
 Minor maintenance of electricity falls, furniture items, metal fixtures and other physical support facilities is carried out by the approval of concerned committee of maintenance.
 The college has hired electricians, plumbers, etc. on daily wages to upkeep proper maintenance of the college.
 Besides, the college has also hired temporary staff on contract basis for maintaining cleanliness of the college.
 The housekeeping of the classrooms, laboratories, library and the institute as a whole is taken care of by the contractual staff.
 The maintenance of departmental laboratories and library is taken care of by their respective department incharges.
 The maintenance of college library is looked after by the librarian.
 The college has a large ground for sports and cultural activities to provide students with various sports facilities like Football, Kho Kho, Kabaddi, Volleyball, Chess, Carrom board etc. The college also has a functional gymnasium.
 Maintenance of these sports facilities is upon physical education and sports department.
-The college has a dedicated team which takes care of all the latest news and updates to be uploaded on the college website and facebook page of the college.
-Antivirus softwares have been installed on all the computers in the college used for both academic and official purposes.
+The college has a dedicated team which takes care of all the latest news and updates to be uploaded on the college website and various social media handles of the college.
+Antivirus softwares have been installed on all the computers in the college used for both academic and official purpose.
 These are updated and renewed regularly.
 The security and safety of the college premises is ensured by installing security cameras (CCTVs) at crucial places.
-Security guards are appointed by the management to look after the college 24x7.
-During examinations and other occasions police personnel are approached as per University guidelines.